 Kris Billhardt, M.ED., ED.S., Director of Program and Practice Innovation, has worked in the domestic and sexual violence movement for over three decades.
 As a service provider, manager, educator, and activist, her work is fueled by a commitment to seek and implement approaches that push toward more meaningful and effective response to survivors.
 Kris’ work has included many years as an advocate, development of survivor-driven program models, extensive training, coaching, and technical assistance, and authorship of several publications.
 The Home Free program, which Kris built and directed over a span of 21 years, has been recognized for programmatic innovation that helped to move the field.
 Named as a best practice in 2010, Home Free’s “Housing First” program pioneered provision of DV-specific rapid re-housing, mobile advocacy, and flexible financial assistance.
-In her work as a Technical Assistance Specialist for NASH and as an independent consultant, Kris is excited to work with others who aspire to enhance our approaches and effect broad systems change built on insights and innovations in the DSV field and other social change movements.
+In her work as Director of Program and Practice Innovation for NASH, Kris is excited to work with others who aspire to enhance our approaches and effect broad systems change built on insights and innovations in the DSV field and other social change movements.

 Larisa Kofman, J.D., Director of Systems and Policy Initiatives, has over fifteen years’ experience in the domestic violence and public policy fields.
 Her legal and policy work spans the national, state and local level.
 She has worked on issues including: domestic violence, housing, employment, disability, civil rights, criminal justice, custody, child welfare, budget and appropriations.
 Ms. Kofman led legislative advocacy efforts resulting in the passage of several pieces of legislation that enhanced the legal rights of underserved populations in the District of Columbia.
 She spearheaded a campaign resulting in the passage of an innovative law providing eviction and discrimination protections for victims of domestic violence.
 Ms. Kofman also collaborated with employment organizations, unions, and other stakeholders to pass the first law in the country mandating paid safe days to victims of domestic violence, sexual assault and stalking.
 Ms. Kofman served on the Georgetown Journal on Gender and the Law, Georgetown University Law Center, Board of Advisors.
 She has served on the Board of Directors for several local nonprofit organizations.
 She currently also serves as an adjunct Associate Professor at the University of Maryland University College.
 Ms. Kofman holds a law degree from the University of Maryland School Of Law, and a Master of Arts in Teaching from the University of Southern California.